 - Fully remove the APM Server, delete it from the disk, and stop the charges.

 Starting with stack version 7.13, the APM Server is accompanied by a Fleet Server.
-See Manage your APM and Fleet Server for details.
+Check Manage your APM and Fleet Server for details.